-On 1 July 2017, a range of super changes will come into effect, and some of these changes may affect you and your super arrangements.
+A range of super changes came into effect on 1 July 2017 which may affect you and your super arrangements.
 Find out more below.

 Legislation changes for super accounts

-The amount of money you can add to your super before-tax will reduce
+The amount of money that we can add to your super before-tax will reduce (concessional contributions cap)

-From 1 July 2017, the maximum amount you can add to your super before-tax in any one year will be $25,000 (the work test may apply for those between age 65 and 75).
-At present the cap is $35,000 for people aged 50 years and older, and $30,000 for everyone else.
+The maximum amount you can add to your super before-tax in any one year is $25,000 for all individuals for the 2017-18 financial year (the work test may apply for those between age 65 and 75).
+Previously the cap was $35,000 for people aged 50 years and older, and $30,000 for everyone else.

 If you exceed the $25,000 cap after 1 July 2017, any excess contributions will be taxed at your marginal rate and subject to a late tax payment charge.
 You will have the option to pay any additional tax from your super account, or from your personal savings.